 Officers utilize state-of-the-art technology in their vehicles.
 Vehicles are equipped with the latest in crime fighting technology such as laptop computers, in car video, LED based lighting systems, stop sticks, ballistic shields and basic crime scene equipment.
 The use of Tahoes as patrol vehicles allow this equipment to be carried by most on-duty patrol officers.

-There are 34 positions assigned to the Patrol Division, which is under the command Lt.
+There are 34 positions assigned to the Patrol Division, which is under the command of Lt.
 Anthony Henderson.
-There are four Patrol Sergeants, 27 Patrol Officers, and 1 K-9 Officers.
+There are four Patrol Sergeants, 27 Patrol Officers, and 1 K-9 Officer.

 Phone - (972) 442-8177

 There is one Sergeant assigned to each of the patrol shifts.
 You can email a shift Sergeant by clicking on their name below:

 Sergeant David LaRocca - Alpha 1 (Sun-Tues 7am-7pm)

 Sergeant Stephen Coomer - Alpha 2 (Sun-Tues 7pm-7am)

 Sergeant Donna Valdepena - Bravo 1 (Wed-Fri 7am-7pm)

 Sergeant Billy McIntosh - Bravo 2 (Wed-Fri 7pm-7am)